Stability, Efficiency, and Contentedness of Social Storage Networks

 \begin{definition} A symmetric value network (SVN) $\mathfrak{g}$ is a social storage network where the benefit (value) associated with backed-up data is the same for all agents in the network, i.e., $\beta_{i} = \beta_{j}$ (say $\beta$), for all $i, j \in \mathbf{A}$, and hence, utility of each agent $i$ in the network is

 \end{definition}

 \begin{definition} A symmetric resource network (SRN) $\mathfrak{g}$ is a social storage network where all agents in $\mathfrak{g}$ have an equal amount of (limited) storage space available to them, an equal amount of data that they want to backup, and have the same budget.
-That is, for all $i, j\in \mathfrak{s}$, $s_{i} = s_{j}$ (say $s$), $d_{i} = d_{j}$ (say $d$), and $b_{i} = b_{j}$ (say $b$). \end{definition}
+That is, for all $i, j\in \mathfrak{g}$, $s_{i} = s_{j}$ (say $s$), $d_{i} = d_{j}$ (say $d$), and $b_{i} = b_{j}$ (say $b$). \end{definition}

+\begin{remark} From this symmetric setup, we can move to real life scenarios in many ways.
+We can have different value of cost and benefit for different agents.
+Another way to include heterogeneity in this model is by using the concept of Social Range Matrix \citep{stefan-social-range-matrix}, which we have done recently \citep{jain-social-storage}.
+Here, each agent is concerned about its perceived utility, which is a linear combination of its utility as well as others utilities (depending upon whether the pair are friends, enemies or do not care about each other). \end{remark}

-In the next two subsections (Section \ref{subsec:stability-condition} and Section \ref{subsec:unique-stability-point}), we first discuss the results for SVN under the MO-Framework, where each agent in the given network $\mathfrak{g}$ has as much storage as is required for all other agents in $\mathfrak{g}$.
+Now, we work with SVN under the MO-Framework, where each agent in the given network $\mathfrak{g}$ has as much storage as is required for all other agents in $\mathfrak{g}$.
 That is,

 Note that $s_{i}$ may be different from some other $s_{j}$.
-For convenience, we shall call such networks as SVN with sufficient storage.
-The reason we do this is that it leads to the results of the realistic scenario, i.e., SV-SRN under the MO-Framework.
+For convenience, we shall call such a network as SVN with sufficient storage.
+The reason we do this is that it leads to the results of the realistic scenario, that is, SV-SRN under the MO-Framework.

 \begin{remark} An SV-SRN, $\mathfrak{g}$ under the MO-Framework is a social storage network where the utility of each agent $i\in \mathfrak{g}$ is $u_{i}(\mathfrak{g})=\beta_{i}(1-\lambda^{\eta_{i}(\mathfrak{g})})-c \eta_{i}(\mathfrak{g})$, and for all agents $i, j \in \mathfrak{g}$, $\beta_i = \beta_j, s_i = s_j$, and $d_i = d_j$. \end{remark}